PM-KISAN scheme: Kharge claims no. of beneficiaries decreasing with every instalment | Headlines

 PM-KISAN scheme: Kharge claims no. of beneficiaries decreasing with every instalment

-The funds are directly transferred to the bank accounts of the beneficiaries.PM-KISAN is a central sector scheme with 100 per cent funding from the central government.
+The funds are directly transferred to the bank accounts of the beneficiaries.It is a central sector scheme with 100 per cent funding from the Centre.

 - Country: